Logiqx/gps-details/docs/devices/garmin/developer/gnss-config.md

         :acquisitionType => Position.LOCATION_CONTINUOUS
     };

-    // Use configuration parameter for ConnectIQ 3.3.6 and later (e.g. fēnix 6)
+    // Use configuration parameter for Connect IQ 3.3.6 and later (e.g. fēnix 6)
     if (Position has :hasConfigurationSupport) {
         // GPS L1 + L5, GLONASS, Galileo E1 + E5a, and BeiDou B1I + B2a (e.g. fēnix 7 Pro)
         if (Position has :CONFIGURATION_GPS_GLONASS_GALILEO_BEIDOU_L1_L5) &&